niekcandaele/Catalysm-CSGO-config/README.md

 ## Scripts

-* **F1 - buy drop script**

-Buys an AK/M4 and drops it.

-* **F2 - find the bomb script**

-Enables the noob-tips.
-This will show a tooltip above the bomb, useful for finding it inside a smoke.

 * **F3 - Crosshair changing script**

 Cycles through crosshairs.
 See the misc file to configure your own crosshair(s).